MattD82/Seinfeld-Topic-Modeling-and-Text-Generation/README.md

 [Back to Top](#Table-of-Contents)

 # Unsupervised Learning: LDA with Sklearn
 Latent Dirichlet Allocation is an unsupervised modeling technique, used to derive latent topics from corpuses of text (collections of documents).
-There are many examples of real-world use cases for this technique, such as:
+There are many examples of real-world use cases for this technique, such as search engines, text to speech, classifying social media users, and many more.
--

 As with any unsupervised modeling technique, as there is nothing we are really "predicting" with this approach, it is quite difficult to accurately evaluate an LDA model quantitatively.
 Much of the value gained from topic modeling, and LDA specifically, is the ability to come up with a human-comprehensible understanding of the topics the model spits out.

-While, optimally, this topic labelling can be done by looking at the most important keywords for each topic, it can still be quite difficult to separate topics into concrete "buckets".
+While optimally this topic labelling can be done by looking at the most important keywords for each topic, it can still be quite difficult to separate topics into concrete "buckets".

 I began topic modeling of this corpus by combining the lines of dialogue into one large block of text for each episode, therefore creating a "script" for each episode and each season.
 I then took the following steps to clean the data and feed it through sklearn's LDA model:
 - Corpus = dialogue for each episode